Qualifications.

 • Lived experience of mental health challenges

-• Wish to develop a career in peer support
+• A desire to develop a career in peer support

 “If no peer support exists in the future, in-patient life will lose some of its richness…